Bantry Bay: Bantry Longboat/Bere Island Longboat

-Betelgeuse disaster
+Whiddy Island disaster

 On 8 January 1979, 50 people were killed when a French oil tanker, the Betelgeuse, was offloading at Whiddy Island when it caught fire, exploded, and broke into three pieces.
 The bay has had numerous shipwrecks over the years.
 In 1981, while cleanup efforts using sonar sweeps for the Betelgeuse were under way, the wreck of the French frigate La Surveillante, which had been scuttled during a storm north of Whiddy Island on 2 January 1797, was found.

 Rescue services

 Bantry Inshore Search and Rescue Association (BISRA) provides an emergency lifeboat service to the Bantry Harbour community.
 Equipped with a high speed rescue RIB BISRA is a declared resource of the Irish Coastguard.